Iran Votes in Parliament Elections That Could Favor Conservatives

 The election comes at a time of growing economic hardship for many in Iran.
 U.S. sanctions have strangled Iran’s ability to sell its oil abroad, forcing its economy into recession.

 Also looming over the election is the threat of the new coronavirus.
-Many voters headed to the polls with face masks.
+Many voters headed to the polls with face masks on.

 Iranian health authorities on Friday confirmed two new deaths from the virus, which first emerged in China in December, bringing the total death toll in Iran to four, from among 18 confirmed cases.
 Authorities say all the cases have links with city of Qom, where the first two elderly patients died on Wednesday.
 Concerns over the spread of the virus prompted authorities in Iran to close all schools, universities and Shiite seminaries in Qom.